akash-network/docs/testnet2/README.md

 ## Validate Genesis and Start the Node

-Finally, validate the genesis file and start the akash node
+Finally, validate the genesis file and start the akashctl node

 ```sh
 akashd validate-genesis